Nilhcem/nilhcem.github.io/_posts/2017-02-27-android-things-audio.md

 In a nutshell, integrating Pocketsphinx in your Android (or Android Things) application consists in:

 - Adding a native (x86/arm) library, bundled in an .aar file to your project
-- Add some files (the language model / dictionary of all the words the recognizer can understand) to your assets directory
+- Adding some files (the language model / dictionary of all the words the recognizer can understand) to your assets directory
-- Create an instance of a SpeechRecognizer.
+- Creating an instance of a SpeechRecognizer.

-The SpeechRecognizer needs some setup.
+The SpeechRecognizer requires some setup.
 You need to give it some context about what kind of words it should understand at a given moment.<br>
 For example, the first thing I want it to understand is the "Ok Things" sentence.
 Nothing else.
 So I set it up the following way:

 {% highlight java %}